Superman: Whatever Happened to the Man of Tomorrow?: Collected editions

 The story was originally reprinted in 1997, in trade paperback format.
 In 2006, DC pulled the original trade paperback from the market and inserted it, along with Batman: The Killing Joke, into a revised edition of Across the Universe: The Stories of Alan Moore (now retitled DC Universe: The Stories of Alan Moore).
 The initial printing of this collection omitted the introduction essay at the start of the story, though this was corrected with later printings of the collection.

 In 2009, DC Comics re-released the story again as a stand-alone hardcover.
-The new version collected the original story as well as additional Alan Moore-penned Superman material: Superman Annual #11 (featuring the classic story "For the Man Who Has Everything") and DC Comics Presents #85, which features a team-up between Superman and the Swamp Thing.
+The new version collected the original story as well as additional Alan Moore-penned Superman material: Superman Annual #11 (featuring the story "For the Man Who Has Everything") and DC Comics Presents #85, which features a team-up between Superman and the Swamp Thing.
 The 2009 edition features a cover drawn by Brian Bolland after Curt Swan and Murphy Anderson's Action Comics #583 cover.
-This edition was re-issued in December 2020, featuring the same cover artwork from the original '97 collection, based on the Superman #423 cover.
+A trade paperback of this edition was released in 2010 (ISBN 978-1-4012-2731-9).
+This edition was re-issued in December 2020, featuring the same cover artwork from the original 1997 collection, based on the Superman #423 cover.